Belgium: Politics and government

-Belgium is a constitutional, popular monarchy and a federal parliamentary democracy.
+Belgium is a constitutional monarchy and a federal parliamentary democracy.
 The bicameral federal parliament is composed of a Senate and a Chamber of Representatives.
 The former is made up of 50 senators appointed by the parliaments of the communities and regions and 10 co-opted senators.
 Prior to 2014, most of the Senate's members were directly elected.
 The Chamber's 150 representatives are elected under a proportional voting system from 11 electoral districts.
 Belgium has compulsory voting and thus maintains one of the highest rates of voter turnout in the world.

 The King (currently Philippe) is the head of state, though with limited prerogatives.
 He appoints ministers, including a Prime Minister, that have the confidence of the Chamber of Representatives to form the federal government.
 The Council of Ministers is composed of no more than fifteen members.
 With the possible exception of the Prime Minister, the Council of Ministers is composed of an equal number of Dutch-speaking members and French-speaking members.

 The judicial system is based on civil law and originates from the Napoleonic Code.
 The Court of Cassation is the court of last resort, with the courts of appeal one level below.